Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-I.md

 <p><span>Photo by <a href="https://unsplash.com/@yanphotobook?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Yannis H</a> on <a href="https://unsplash.com/s/photos/teaching?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></p>
 </center>

 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
-Machine learning focuses on the development of computer programs that can access data and use it learn for themselves.
+Machine learning focuses on the development of computer programs that can use data to learn from it.

 **Other definitions**